 Australian Shepherd Care

 The Aussie has a thick coat that is medium to long in length.
-Routine grooming is very important to keep your Aussie healthy and comfortable as they shed year-round.
+Routine grooming is very important to keep an Aussie healthy and comfortable as they shed year-round.
 They also shed their winter coat in spring.
 Thorough brushing of the hair should be done one to two times per week to avoid tangling and matting, and more frequently during the shedding season.
-The Australian shepherd's coat is weather-resistant and your dog won't need a bath very often.
+The Australian shepherd's coat is weather-resistant and the dog won't need a bath very often.

 It is absolutely essential for your Aussie to get frequent exercise, even more than most dogs.
-This high-energy dog breed can become bored, frustrated and hyperactive if not active enough.
+This high-energy dog breed can become bored, frustrated, and hyperactive if not active enough.
 Exercise will help maintain the Aussie's mental and physical health.
-Be sure to walk an Australian shepherd on a leash as your dog may chase and try to herd small animals, bicycles, and passersby, giving them a nip to encourage them to go the right direction.
+Be sure to walk an Australian shepherd on a leash as the dog may chase and try to herd small animals, bicycles, and passersby, giving them a nip to encourage them to go the right direction.
 They will need a secure fence when they are out in the yard rather than an electronic fence as their urge to chase and herd won't be easily dissuaded.

 Due to its high intelligence level, the Aussie is receptive to training and learns quite quickly.
 Give your Aussie the detailed training he needs to be fulfilled.
 With proper training, the Aussie is extremely obedient.